 Your account from the Xbox 360 will carry over to the Xbox One and for better or worse, Xbox Live is still basically the same service we knew from the 360.
 You can message friends, join groups for voice chat and jump right into a game.
 While you can still type up messages, Microsoft no longer lets you record and send audio messages.

-At least you're paying for quality servers.
-Right out of the gate, connections to Live have been stable, not buckling under the pressure of the day one launch crowd.
+Regardless, connections to Live have been fairly stable since launch, not buckling under the pressure of the day one launch crowd.
 We were able to play online co-op in Dead Rising 3 as well as fight online in Battlefield 4 and Call of Duty: Ghosts without a snag.
 Mic chat through the included headset was sharp, even clearer than on the Xbox 360.

 Downloading a digitally purchased game from Xbox Live is just as swift as on Sony's servers.
 Games can be played in mid-download, letting you dive into titles before the massive files finishes arriving.